 Constitutional Educator Intensive: Teachers Learn from Leading Historians in Philadelphia

-From June 7–12, 41 educators from across the country gathered in Philadelphia for the Constitutional Educator Intensive, a professional development program sponsored by the Sandra Day O'Connor Institute in partnership with the National Constitution Center and the Organization of American Historians.
+From June 7–12, educators from across the country gathered in Philadelphia for the Constitutional Educator Intensive, a professional development program sponsored by the Sandra Day O'Connor Institute in collaboration with the National Constitution Center and the Organization of American Historians.

 This week-long civics educator workshop immersed participants in constitutional history through expert-led discussions, historic site visits, primary source analysis, and collaboration with fellow teachers.
-Participants had the opportunity to learn from some of the nation's most distinguished scholars, including Pulitzer Prize-winning historian Annette Gordon-Reed, acclaimed Civil War historian David Blight, and other leading historians and legal scholars.
+Participants had the opportunity to learn from some of the nation's most distinguished scholars, including Pulitzer Prize-winning historian Annette Gordon-Reed, acclaimed Civil War historian David Blight, Pulitzer-Prize Winning Author Jill Lepore, Yale University U.S. History Professor Joanne Freeman, and Robert George, Princeton professor and founder of the James Madison Program in American Ideals and Institutions.

 Together, educators explored constitutional history spanning the founding era, the Civil War, and beyond, gaining fresh perspectives and classroom-ready resources to help students better understand the principles and events that shaped the United States.

-By supporting civics educators, the O'Connor Institute extends its impact far beyond a single week, reaching thousands of students through the teachers who bring civic learning to life every day.
+By supporting civics educators through this unique, free resource, the O'Connor Institute extends its impact far beyond a single week, reaching thousands of students through the teachers who bring civic learning to life in their classrooms every day.

 Civic engagement doesn't take a summer break.